rgglez/gettext-translator/README.md

 * It is recommended that you learn about [gettext](https://www.gnu.org/software/gettext/) and the [format of PO files](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html).
 * Why gettext?
   * It uses full strings in the original language as keys.
 This is the most relevant reason, as it means you don't have to search for abstract keys like `page.title.hello` or `item.specification`.
-While that approach may work for a few strings, it becomes complicated with hundreds of thousands of them.
+While that approach may work for a few strings, it becomes complicated with hundreds or thousands of them.
   * The original key string is used as a fallback.
 If a translation doesn't exist, the original string is displayed.
   * It's a tried and trusted GNU standard.
 * This software was inspired by [pescheckit/python-gpt-po](https://github.com/pescheckit/python-gpt-po).